Preparedness at Home

 Protecting your family is your number one priority in a disaster.
 During a major event, there will likely be chaos and confusion as well as a shortage of needed supplies.
 Stores may close and emergency responders will be overwhelmed.
-A little planning can go a long way to giving you peace of mind.
+For emergency preparedness at home, a little planning can go a long way to giving you peace of mind.
 The following four steps are taken from FEMA’s (Federal Emergency Management Agency) “Preparing for Disaster” publication:

 (1) GET INFORMED

-Contact your local emergency management office or local American Red Cross Chapter to gather the information you will need to create a plan.
+Contact your local emergency management office or local American Red Cross Chapter to gather the information you will need to create a home emergency plan.

 Community Hazards – Ask about the specific natural and man-made hazards that threaten your community (e.g. hurricanes, tornados, earthquakes, refineries, power plants, etc.) and about your risk from those hazards.